sethwbarton/latter-day-texting-tool/README.md

 From here, you need to navigate to the "Member Directory" page on the Church's website.
-When the application receives the member list data, the browser window will close automatically and you will have a generated CSV on your desktop.
+When the application receives the member list data, the browser window will close automatically and you will have two generated CSVs on your desktop for Elder's Quorum and Relief Society.

-### Sending Text Messages to The Elders Quorum
+### Sending Text Messages to The Elders Quorum and Relief Society

 Import the generated CSV of contacts into your Mac OS contacts app.
-And create a smart list called "Elder's Quorum" by filtering for contacts with the Elders Quorum note. **You only need to do this if your contacts list is out of date with ward records.**
+And create two smart lists called "Elder's Quorum" and "Relief Society" by filtering for contacts with the Elders Quorum note and Relief Society Note, respectively. **You only need to do this if your contacts list is out of date with ward records.**

 ![CleanShot 2024-05-18 at 15 13 20](https://github.com/sethwbarton/latter-day-texting-tool/assets/33107324/c96f9ee4-5b15-4daf-afb1-b55785b5b830)

 Once you have a smart list titled "Elder's Quorum" you can run the "Text Elder's Quorum" shortcut to send a message to everyone in the Elder's Quorum.
 Alternatively, you can run the "Text Elder's Quorum with Attachement" shortcut to also send everyone an attachement such as a flyter or picture.

-### Sending Text Messages to the Relief Society

-Coming soon!
-Work on this project is ongoing.
-If you'd like to help speed it along, please read the contributing section below.
+Right now, we only have Shortcuts to send messages to the Elder's Quorum, but we will create shortcuts to send messages to the Relief Society soon.

 ## How to Contribute